-Questioning Strategies Tasks & Activities What do you want to know about the topic?
+Questioning Strategies Tasks and Activities What do you want to know about the topic?
 What do we have that can help us learn about the topic?
 Should we read a book?
-Do we want to watch a video Do we want to use our computer?
+Do we want to watch a video?
+Do we want to use our computer?
 Do something?
 Who could you ask about the topic?
-What can we say about the topic?
-What are some things we have learned about the topic?
 Use a classroom communication display and/or student personal communication device to model comments or questions and to have a conversation with the student and model how to ask questions on what to learn about the topic.
 Introduce and model new symbols to describe familiar persons, places, things, or events.
 Provide informational resources on the topic (e.g., activity, experience books, other familiar text, video, objects, photographs, and illustrations).
 Have students select which resource they will use to learn about the topic.
 Scribe student comments or answers to questions (avoid yes/no questions).
 Use think alouds while scribing.